This guide will teach you the basic functions that you have under the 'Manager' access level in Deputy.

 Red Pin - Physical location of store/office

-Black Pin - Employee clock off location (if on time)
+Black Pin - Team member clock off location (if on time)

-Blue Pin - Employee activity outside rostered time (clock off, break)
+Blue Pin - Team member activity outside rostered time (clock off, break)

-A complete profile will ensure that there will be efficient communication between employees and management.
+A complete profile will ensure that there will be efficient communication between team members and management.
 To view your profile, log in to Deputy.
 Now click your name in the top right corner and in the drop down box that appears, click ‘My Profile’.

 Your profile will ‘pop-out’ of the right side of the screen.
 From here, you will see your name, date of birth, contact details, unavailability, leave and leave requests, and recent timesheets.